Investing in Tech Startups: Are you looking to invest in tech startups as an individual?

 Geron suggests that non-accredited investors and investors with low risk/reward appetites can still gain exposure to tech through publicly traded funds like GSV Capital.
 GSV is an investment fund that trades on the Nasdaq.
 It held Spotify, Dropbox, and Lyft before their respective IPOs.

 Marianne Hudson, the Executive Director of the Angel Capital Association who is quoted in the article, advises that people investing in individual companies should build a portfolio of at least 10 to 12 investments because of the high failure rate of startups.
-It is important that individuals plan their investment process to have sufficient capital to invest over a longer holding period, such as five to seven years, instead of blowing through their investible capital in six months.
+Apart from the understanding of how individuals can invest in tech startups, they also need to plan their investment process to have sufficient capital to invest over a longer holding period, such as five to seven years, instead of blowing through their investable capital in six months.

 Source: June 13, 2018 Wall Street Journal How Individual Investors Can Get a Piece of Startups, by Tomio Geron.